sverek/1TD433_VT2025/README.md

 # 1TD433_VT2025

+No need to look here unless you are told to do so during the exam!

-In case Inspera has problems
+If Inspera has problems I will put information and files here.